mariochavez/mariochavez/src/_posts/2025-12-10-rails-mcp-server-context-efficient-refactoring.md

 ## Interactive Configuration Tool

-Managing MCP server configuration used to involve editing YAML files and JSON configs manually.
+Managing the MCP server configuration used to involve manually editing YAML and JSON configuration files.
 With multiple Rails projects, documentation guides, and Claude Desktop integration, this became tedious.
 So I built `rails-mcp-config`—an interactive terminal UI for all configuration tasks.

 ### Getting Started